getfem/getfem/doc/sphinx/source/about.rst

 suggest changes directly on the documentation pages.

-Development of the documentation and its toolchain takes place on the getfem-users@gna.org mailing list.
+Development of the documentation and its toolchain takes place on the getfem-users@nongnu.org mailing list (see `getfem mailing lists <https://savannah.nongnu.org/mail/?group=getfem>`_ .
 We're always looking for volunteers wanting to help with the docs, so feel free to send a mail there!

 Many thanks go to: